eminorx/Liver-Lesion-Segmentation-using-nnU-Net/README.md

 This repository contains the Kaggle notebook version of the project.
 The dataset and trained model checkpoints are not included in the repository due to file size and dataset restrictions.

-This project is part of my graduation project, and I am currently preparing it for scientific publication.
-I have also applied to the TÜBİTAK 2209-A program with this project.

 ## Author